-Last Updated: July 28, 2016 In your own town/city/state, what is the importance of having a community storm shelter within reach?
+In your own city or town, or in your state, what is the importance of having a community storm shelter within reach?

 Tested and built tough

-Survive-a-Storm safe rooms are designed to withstand the toughest curve balls Mother Nature can throw.
-Our safe rooms have been tested for debris impact through Texas Tech University Wind Science and Engineering Research Center and are determined to meet all FEMA 320 and 361 guidelines.
+Survive-A-Storm tornado shelters are designed to withstand the toughest curve balls Mother Nature can throw.
+Our shelters have been tested for debris impact through Texas Tech University Wind Science and Engineering Research Center and are determined to meet all FEMA 320 and 361 guidelines.
 Each model is made with pride using American steel and is powder-coated for durability.
-Optional private bath facilities include lavatory and toilet.
+Optional private bath facilities include a lavatory and toilet.

-What’s more we build those community storm shelters big.
+What’s more, we can build community storm shelters big.
 Our 10’ X 56’ community shelter is 560 square feet and can comfortably shelter 112 occupants on perimeter and center bench seating.
-These shelters sit on an 18-inch thick concrete foundation engineered with several times as much rebar reinforcement as required — because when the 250 mph winds of an EF5 are breathing down your neck, it’s good to know you have extra protection!Interest in the shelters is growing.
-According to company spokesman Matt Williams, “We have seen a definite rise in interest surrounding our underground community storm shelters.
-There are very few companies in the United States that have the ability to construct large underground storm shelters, and Survive-a-Storm Shelters is ideally positioned to meet this need.”
+These shelters sit on an 18-inch thick concrete foundation engineered with several times as much rebar reinforcement as required — because when the 250 mph winds of an EF5 are breathing down your neck, it’s good to know you have extra protection.

 Make sure it meets FEMA guidelines